jscrane/Postal/README.md

-Postal Chess for MIDP.
+Postal Chess for SMS for MIDP.

-Copyright (c) 2012, Stephen Crane, jscrane@gmail.com
+Copyright (c) 2008-2012, Stephen Crane, jscrane@gmail.com

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by